CoderDayton/emx-mcp-server/README.md

 ## 🤝 Feedback and Contributions

-We've made every effort to implement all the core aspects of the EM-LLM algorithm in the best possible way using embedding-based approaches.
+We've made every effort to implement all the core aspects of the EM-LLM algorithm in the best possible way using embedding-based approaches with graph-theoretic boundary refinement.
 However, the development journey doesn't end here, and your input is crucial for our continuous improvement.

 > Whether you have feedback on features, have encountered any bugs, or have suggestions for enhancements, we're eager to hear from you.
 Your insights help us make the EMX-MCP Server library more robust and user-friendly.